ibm-cloud-docs/watsonxdata/dbt-watsonx-spk-inst.md

 To configure the profile file in dbt tool, you must save the query server connection details.

-1. From the **Query servers** tab, select the query server that is in RUNNING state.
+1. From the **Query servers** tab, select the query server that is in ACTIVE state.
 1. Click the overflow menu against the query server that you select.
 1. Click **View connection details**.
 The **Connection details** page opens with the profile configuration.
 1. Copy the connection details.